 In North Carolina, almost half of all fatal car accidents involve more than two vehicles.
 Multi-car crashes, also known as pile-up accidents, are extremely dangerous and deadly.

 A multi-vehicle accident can involve as few as three automobiles, or, in the worst-case scenario, several dozen.
 Due to the number of motor vehicles involved, multi-car collisions often result in multi-million-dollar settlements and wrongful death lawsuits.

 More often than not, motor vehicle accidents involving multiple cars lead to complicated legal battles.
-If you have found yourself in the midst of one, talk to our Charlotte multi-car accident attorney at Brown Moore & Associates, PLLC.
+If you have found yourself in the midst of one, talk to our seasoned car accident attorney in Charlotte, NC at Brown Moore & Associates, PLLC.

 Where Do Multi-Vehicle Accidents Occur?

 Some of the most common pile-up accident crash sites include: